oracle/terraform-provider-oci/website/docs/d/multicloud_om_hub_multi_clouds_metadata.html.markdown

 ---

 # Data Source: oci_multicloud_om_hub_multi_clouds_metadata
-This data source provides the list of compartments under a root compartment in Oracle Cloud Infrastructure Multicloud service.
+This data source provides information about the Multicloud base compartment for a given tenancy Id.
+A Multicloud base compartment is an Oracle Cloud Infrastructure compartment that maps to a subscription in a Cloud Service Provider (such as Azure, AWS, or Google Cloud).

 Gets a list of multicloud metadata with multicloud base compartment and subscription across Cloud Service Providers.